luna-duclos/tla-waitlist/readme.md

 8. Run the server
 9. Run the frontend (see section below)
 10. Click on login and complete the SSO workflow with at least one character
-11. Insert a record in the `admin` table to give yourself `council` permissions
+11. Insert a record in the `admin` table to give yourself `admin` permissions
 12. Navigate to the Fleet page and "ESI re-auth as FC"

 <details>